 4. Leverage digital automation technology

-By adopting automation technology to load and unload containers, manage warehouses etc. you can reduce costs and also minimise product damage.
+By adopting automation technology to load and unload containers, manage warehouses etc. you can reduce costs and also minimize product damage.
 It can help boost the efficiency of operations and drive down overall costs involved in the production process.

-Moreover, digitising and automating inbound and outbound logistics processes such as negotiating freight rates, shipment tracking and invoice reconciliation by using a Transportation Management System (TMS) can further help you optimise your transportation cost.
+Moreover, digitizing and automating inbound and outbound logistics processes such as negotiating freight rates, shipment tracking and invoice reconciliation by using a Transportation Management System (TMS) can further help you optimize your transportation cost.
 These systems will make it possible for you to streamline your operations and ensure process efficiency.
 It will also lead to a massive effort reduction for your team and allow them to focus on other tasks.

 5. Enhance operations with advanced data analytics

 Present-day supply chain management is inevitably driven by data analytics.
 Once you digitize your supply chain, the system will record several data points for you.
 Make it a point to review historical data, and draw comparisons from it w.r.t your present-day performance.
 This will allow you to identify your best service providers, spot unnecessary expenses, and further help you make well-informed decisions.

 6. Gain end-to-end supply chain visibility

 You can effectively reduce unexpected costs by achieving end-to-end visibility on your supply chain management.
 This would imply having access to real-time information at all points in time about everything that’s happening in your logistics network.
 By having visibility, you can better manage transportation costs, avoid disruptions and gain valuable business insights.